 I'm a filmmaker, social justice activist and attorney.
 From a high school dropout at 15-years-old to a licensed lawyer by 23, I found myself consistently un- and under-employed despite my advanced education.
 But through perseverance, I built a career that included positions at William Morris Agency, DirecTV and Paramount Pictures.
 So after my last layoff, I decided it was time to pursue my true passion: unveiling stories at the intersection of race and the environment.

-I consider myself an afroecologist, studying how Black-Americans interact with one another and our environments.
+I consider myself an afroecologist, specializing in the environmental analysis of the African-American experience.
 Both of my widely-released documentaries carry this theme.
 My feature documentary on the Black food justice movement, FOLLOW THE DRINKING GOURD, was selected for several film festivals.
 YOU A NOMAD, a short film I directed about gentrification, was broadcasted on Free Speech TV.

-I'm formerly an Associate of the Investigative Reporting Program at UC Berkeley, and of the Equal Justice Initiative.
+I'm formerly an Associate of the Equal Justice Initiative, participating in a community education program on lynching by sharing the story of my great-grandfather's lynching.
 In March 2019, KPFA Radio listener-members elected me to the Local Station Board, and I was selected as a member of the Programming Committee for the Pacifica Foundation national community radio network.

 Deciding to further pursue my interest in environmental justice, I went back to school.
 In August 2020, I received a master's in Agricultural & Food Law from the University of Arkansas Law School.